 Other National EPSCoR Awards

-In addition to the Fire and Ice project, Alaskan researchers also receive support from the national NSF EPSCoR organization through a variety of other awards.
+In addition to the Fire & Ice project, Alaskan researchers also receive support from the national NSF EPSCoR organization through a variety of other awards.

 Track-2 awards fund researchers to undertake collaborative projects with scientists in other EPSCoR states and territories.
 Recent Track-2 awards to Alaska scientists are listed below.